kineticquant/inhouse/README.md

 Designed for easy use with FastAPI applications.
 Although FastAPI integration is absolutely optional.

+### Official Documentation/Release Notice:
+Complete documentation by version is now managed by Rancero, and is available at https://docs.rancero.com/docs/category/inhouse-cache.

 ## Install

 The package is published on PyPI as **`inhouse-cache`**.
 Imports use `inhouse` (e.g. `from inhouse import MemoryStore`).